CREATINE MONOHYDRATE IS SAFE, EFFECTIVE, AND BENEFICIAL FOR TEEN ATHLETES.

 - Consuming a diet with a greater emphasis on plant proteins like soy and pea which do not provide creatine like animal proteins

-- Involved in high-intensity training, competitive sports which include:
+- Involved in high-intensity training, and competitive sports which include:

 - Ice Hockey